kotmariusz/Google_Colab_codes/crystal_visualizer_CIF_to_PDF/README.md

   indicator — very useful once a panel is rotated away from a standard axis view.
-- **Dim. style** → *Corner box* prints the cell lengths (a, b, c) as one clean block in a panel corner — this stays legible no matter how dense the structure is, unlike labels attached directly to the cell edges.
+- **Dim. style** → *Corner box* prints the cell lengths (a, b, c) as one clean block in a panel corner (option **Attached to cell edges** in most cases it's not working that well).

 None of these need to be turned on globally before exporting — each export panel controls its own visibility (see step 5).